sweettea/btrfs-fscrypt/Documentation/filesystems/fiemap.rst

   This will also set FIEMAP_EXTENT_ENCODED
   The data in this extent has been encrypted by the file system.

+FIEMAP_EXTENT_DATA_COMPRESSED
+  This will also set FIEMAP_EXTENT_ENCODED
+  The data in this extent is compressed by the file system.

 FIEMAP_EXTENT_NOT_ALIGNED
   Extent offsets and length are not guaranteed to be block aligned.